Dates and Fees

 The Primary Examination is held twice annually.
 Applications must be received at the College office in Melbourne by close of business on the closing date specified.

-All ACEM Primary Exam vivas will now take place in Melbourne at the AMC National Test Centre until another suitable location is established.
+The ACEM Primary Exam viva takes place in Melbourne at the AMC National Test Centre.

 ||Must be registered as a trainee